-During your second year of the programme you’ll undertake three units of study: Unit 2A (40 credits), Unit 2B (60 credits) and SoAH School Unit (20 credits).
-These units are assessed through a combination of continuous and summative methods.
+During the second year of the programme you undertake three units of study: Unit 2A (40 credits), Unit 2B (60 Credits) and SoAH School Unit (20 Credits).
+These Units are assessed through a combination of continuous and summative assessment methods.

-In your second year you’ll be assigned a relevant personal tutor who will support your practice throughout the year.
-You’ll produce a self-initiated body of work, which will be evaluated and discussed in group critiques and tutorials throughout the year.
+In your second year you will be assigned a relevant personal tutor who supports your practice throughout the year.
+You will produce a self-initiated body of work, which is evaluated and discussed in group critiques and tutorials throughout the year.

-In your third term you’ll exhibit in the graduate show.
-This will be part of the examination of Unit 2B, the Independent Research Project, which consists of a major project undertaken in your second year.
-Your art practice should now demonstrate that your are able to make, develop and realise work at Master's level.
-Your work should now have a clear direction and resolution, demonstrating an appropriate level of conceptual and technical competence.
-Your practice is expected to be self-initiated and thoroughly researched, and you’ll be asked to articulate your process in a viva voce examination.
+In the third term the work you exhibit in the graduating show is part of the examination of your final unit 2B - the Independent Research Project.
+It consists of a major project undertaken in the second year of the programme.
+Your art practice should now demonstrate that you are able to make, develop and realise work at Masters level.
+Your work should now have a clear direction and resolution, demonstrating a level of conceptual and technical competence appropriate to your own aims and objectives.
+Your practice is expected to be self-initiated and thoroughly researched.
+You will be asked to articulate this process of producing work in your viva voce examination.

 Critical & Historical Studies (CHS)